Elepfant/sonyqx100-opencv-mjpg_serve/README.md

 sonyqx100-opencv-mjpg_serve
 ===========================

+Python Interface for sonyqx100 camera.
-Decodes sonyqx100 Liveview stream,  corrects lens failures and serves it as a mjpg stream
+  - Decodes sonyqx100 Liveview streams
+  - Serves it back as a mjpg stream